darrenjw/logreg/DraftPosts/Part3Met.md

 ## Next steps

 As previously discussed, none of these codes are optimised, so care should be taken not to over-interpret running times.
-However, JAX and Dex are noticably faster than the alternatives, even running on a single CPU core.
+However, JAX and Dex are noticeably faster than the alternatives, even running on a single CPU core.
 Another interesting feature of both JAX and Dex is that they are *differentiable*.
 This makes it very easy to develop algorithms using *gradient* information.
 In subsequent posts we will think about the gradient of our example log-posterior and how we can use gradient information to develop "better" sampling algorithms.

 The complete runnable scripts are all available from this [public github repo](https://github.com/darrenjw/logreg).